 Many modern cameras cannot only take still pictures, but also record videos.
-The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the EOS M100 provides a faster frame rate than the EOS M10.
-It can shoot movie footage at 1080/60p, while the EOS M10 is limited to 1080/30p.
+Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the M100 provides a faster frame rate than the M10.
+It can shoot movie footage at 1080/60p, while the M10 is limited to 1080/30p.

-Apart from body and sensor, cameras can and do differ across a range of features.
-The EOS M10 and the EOS M100 are similar in the sense that neither of the two has a viewfinder.
+Apart from body and sensor, cameras can and do differ across a variety of features.
+The M10 and the M100 are similar in the sense that neither of the two has a viewfinder.
 The images are, thus, framed using live view on the rear LCD.
-The following table reports on some other key feature differences and similarities of the Canon M10, the Canon M100, and comparable cameras.
-The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.
+The table below summarizes some of the other core capabilities of the Canon M10 and Canon M100 in connection with corresponding information for a sample of similar cameras.
+If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.

 |Canon M10 (⇒ rgt)||no||no||3.0||1040||tilting||YES||4000||4.6||5||no|